 It is important that during the school day students get fresh air and a chance to play and get exercise.
 Therefore, it is imperative that students come dressed to be outside.
 If the weather is extremely cold (below -20 degrees Celsius) or wet (steady rain), students will be kept indoors during break times.
 Sometimes students are sent outside for a few minutes and then brought in for the rest of the break.
 Students are supervised at all break times and teachers use their judgment as to weather conditions.
 Just a reminder that in the spring we do encounter some rather wet times.
 We suggest that your child put an extra set of clothes into his/her backpack during the muddy season.
-Students are allowed to bring umbrellas to school but they should be kept in the classroom during recess.
-(They would not be used during recess, as we do not send students outside during steady rain).
+Students are allowed to bring umbrellas to school.